DecryptRage/ServiceSquare/docs/contents/articles/013-create-new-page/index.md

 template: article.jade
 ---

-Blur admin uses [Angular UI router](https://github.com/angular-ui/ui-router) for navigation.
+blur uses [Angular UI router](https://github.com/angular-ui/ui-router) for navigation.
 That means to create new page you need to basically configure `ui-router` state.

 We strongly recommend to follow pages structure in your application.